-The second advantage of collateralized stablecoins, is that they are fully decentralized.
+The second advantage of collateralized stablecoins is that they are fully decentralized.
 This means they can benefit from the inherent virtues of the blockchain.
-They can also be liquidated very fast and with a reduced cost.
+They can also be liquidated very fast and at a reduced cost.
 The entire ecosystem is transparent because all transactions are stored publicly.

 The algorithmic stablecoins don’t use any collateral or peg.
 The question is, how do they make sure one coin is equal to 1 US dollar?

 The way algorithm stablecoins accomplish this is by adjusting the supply based on demand.
 As we all know from basic economics: supply and demand meet at an equilibrium point.
 If you want to change the price of something, you can alter the supply.
 Altering the supply will move the equilibrium point, thus ultimately changing the price.